Every athlete wants to have a confident competition!

 Sean Johnson, one of the greatest gymnasts of all time, was notoriously nervous and she was also notoriously solid in competition.
 So if you are nervous, it’s totally fine.

 Try to conjure up that excitement factor.
 Even talk to your friends and say something like: “Ok friends.
 We don’t get nervous anymore.
 We only get excited.”
 See if you can play that game.

-Finally, it’s time to trust your training.
+Finally, it’s time to trust your training in order to have a confident competition.
 It’s as if you have studied for the exam, you went to the lecture, you made this study guide, you memorized it all.
 You talked about it with your friends.
 You imagine it in your mind.
 You remembered you did your flashcards.
 And now it’s time to just get out your pencil and put pen to paper and just see what comes out.